Boundary Waters Minnesota, USA Travel Guide

 Effective booking strategies help you secure your required permissions and preferred lodging, especially in the high season.

-Book your BWCAW permit as soon as the desired date becomes available on Recreation.gov (6 several months beforehand).
+Book your BWCAW permit as soon as your desired date becomes available on Recreation.gov (6 months out).
 This period experiences the most competition for making reservations.

 Consider looking into IHG Hotels for potential options in larger surrounding areas for pre/post-trip stays.